slipstream/SlipStreamDocumentation/docs/tutorials/nb/module-3.rst

 Module III - NuvlaBox configuration (Advanced)
 ----------------------------------------------

-In this module you will learn how a little more about the NuvlaBox software stack, networking configuration and how to attach a device to the box.
+In this module you will learn a little more about the NuvlaBox software stack, networking configuration and how to attach a device to the box.

 This module presumes familiarity with NuvlaBox basic usage.